-A Look at the Surprising Aftermath of Bill and Melinda Gates' Divorce Filing - E!
+A Look at the Surprising Aftermath of Bill Gates and Melinda Gates' Divorce - E!
 Online

 His spokeswoman said that any "claim of mistreatment of employees is also false.
 The rumors and speculation surrounding Gates's divorce are becoming increasingly absurd, and it's unfortunate that people who have little to no knowledge of the situation are being characterized as 'sources.'"

-At the same time the Microsoft board was investigating the accusation against Bill in 2019, Melinda was embarking on a fresh campaign to devote time and resources to the uplift of women and girls around the world, which remains in her determination the way to achieve a truly equitable society.
+At the same time the Microsoft board was investigating the accusation against Bill in 2019, Melinda was embarking on a fresh campaign to devote time and resources to the uplift of women and girls around the world, which in her view remains the way to achieve a truly equitable society.

-"I knew I would always want to go back to work again because I loved working and I loved what I could learn being around curious people," she said on What's Her Story, referring to the break she took to stay home with her growing family. "...For my daughters I hope they choose whatever feels right to them and their spouse, same with my son, if and when they choose to have children—and are able to figure out, how do you blend career and family life?"
+"I knew I would always want to go back to work again because I loved working and I loved what I could learn being around curious people," she said on What's Her Story, referring to the break she took to stay home with her growing family.
+She added, "For my daughters I hope they choose whatever feels right to them and their spouse, same with my son, if and when they choose to have children—and are able to figure out, how do you blend career and family life?"

 Asked if she felt she had reached her personal potential, Melinda laughed and said, "I hope I have not!
 I hope until the day I die I have not reached my full potential.
 I think in life we have so much to learn."